gokhangs/tcp/README.md

 Works with Unix based systems, which provices configurable capabilities (see: man capabilities).
 Latest OSX releases are moving away from kernel extensions and they are not recommneded.

 Execution binary should be provided with CAP_NET_ADMIN capability, which enables tcp to run various network related operations.
 Then, ip address of the new tun must be set with "ip addr set".

+Each TCP connection state can be handled by associating to the following quad: (source_ip, source_port, destination_ip, destination_port).